aleksander-saz/DS-Projects/README.md

 - -
 -

-### Project 1  - Survey of the users behavior in Moscow and Saint-Petersburg in yandex music app
+### Project 1  - Survey of the users behavior in yandex music app

+Based on the provided data of yandex music app it's required to carry out the analysis using pandas library and find the most popular genres in Saint-Petersburg and Moscow.

-detailed description of p-t 1
+*More detailed description you can find in readme of Project 1*

 ### Project 2  - Survey of the reliablity of the bank clients

+Based on the provided data from client (Credit department of the Bank) it's required to analyze the data using pandas library and summarize how does the marital status and quantity of child are influence on the payment of oustandins fees in the specified duration in credit contract.

+*More detailed description you can find in readme of Project 2*

 ### Project 3  - Survey of the advertisements on real estate sales

+*More detailed description you can find in readme of Project 3*

 ### Project 4  - Survey of the cinema destribution data

+*More detailed description you can find in readme of Project 4*

 <hr />